hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 Columns in the auth_userprofile Table
 ======================================

-The ``auth_userprofile`` table is mostly used to store user demographic information collected during the student registration process.
-It is also used to store certain additional metadata relating to certificates.
+The ``auth_userprofile`` table is mostly used to store user demographic data collected during the student registration process.
 Every row in this table corresponds to one row in ``auth_user``.

 A sample of the heading row and a data row in the ``auth_userprofile`` table follow.